 That's the hierarchy of trading groups and how one can use market internals, as Druck does, to see where the market is about to turn.
-It's how we can anticipate the anticipation of others without trying to predict but rather only needing to track the expression of these different groups of traders and the bets they place.
-And then using that to figure out which one is more probabilistically right than others and act accordingly.
+It's how we can anticipate the anticipation of others without trying to predict, but rather only needing to track the expression of these different groups of traders and the bets they place.
+We can then use that to figure out which one is more probabilistically right than the others and act accordingly.

 It's a way for us to leverage the collective intelligence of the market.
 To stand apart from the herd and look to the leaders to see where things are headed next.
-It's an easy way to Play the Player...
+It's one sure-fire way to Play the Player...